iranges package

 gaps(start=None, end=None)[source]

-Gaps returns an IRanges object representing the set of integers that remain after the intervals are removed specified by the start and end arguments.
+Gaps returns an IRanges object representing the set of intervals that remain after the ranges are removed specified by the start and end arguments.

 Parameters: